Find Affordable College Courses

 undefined

-About 71% of those who receive a bachelor's degree in philosophy and religious studies at WUSTL are white.
-This is above average for this degree on the nationwide level.
+About 53% of those who receive a bachelor's degree in philosophy & religious studies at WUSTL are white.
+This is below average for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 14% more racial-ethnic minorities in its philosophy & religious studies bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Washington University in St Louis with a bachelor's in philosophy and religious studies.
+The following table and chart show the race/ethnicity for students who recently graduated from Washington University in St Louis with a bachelor's in philosophy & religious studies.

 undefined